French national taken in Algeria, group claims kidnapping

 Militant attacks and operations are rarer now in Algeria.
 But at the start of 2013, Islamist militants attacked the Amenas gas plant in southern Algeria, triggering a siege during which 40 oil workers, mostly foreigners, were killed.

-(Addaitional reporting by Mathias Galante in NiceBy John Irish and Patrick Markey in Algiers; Editing by Nicholas Vinocur, Sonya Hepinstall and Lisa Shumaker)
+(Addaitional reporting by Mathias Galante in NiceBy John Irish and Patrick Markey in Algiers; Editing by Nicholas Vinocur and Sonya Hepinstall)